 Valletta is the ideal city for all art enthusiasts.
 Whether you’re into Baroque, neo-classical, modern or contemporary art and architecture, Valletta offers various magnificent artistic works that are a must if you’re staying in this historic city.

-One of the most recent attractions to open in Valletta is MUZA – the national art museum that is located just a few steps away from the Embassy Valletta Hotel.
+One of the most recent attractions to open in Valletta is MUZA – the national art museum that is located just a few minutes’ walk away from the Embassy Valletta Hotel.
 The museum features both local and international artists displaying several works of art over different floors.
 The collection is laid out in sections inspired by stories grouped into four main themes, namely: The Mediterranean,Europe, Empire and The Artist.

 The display is remarkably unusual as it puts together old masters with contemporary artworks, groups artworks and objects in ways similar to contemporary art installations, presents techniques on videos and interactive experiences complementing objects and artworks on display.
 Key works include those by Southern Italian artist Mattia Preti, British 20th century artist Victor Pasmore, and Malta’s own top 20th century sculptor Antonio Sciortino.